ACC-HelloWorld/python-refresher/README.md

 ## Autograding (GitHub Actions)

-As a reminder, to trigger autograding through GitHub Actions, open the "Source Control" button on the left sidebar, write a commit message, and commit and push your changes to GitHub.
+As a reminder, to trigger autograding through GitHub Actions within VS Code, open the "Source Control" extension on the left sidebar, write a commit message, and commit and push your changes to GitHub.

 ![](commit-and-push.gif)